aysenur7/aysenur7/README.md

 # 💫 About Me:
-I am a management information systems student.<br> I am interested in Data and Cyber ​​security.
+I am a management information systems student.<br> I am interested in Data and Business Analyst.

 ## 🌐 Socials: